 8. Reach closure, satisfaction and have an end in mind

-When planning an episode make sure that what you started talking about, all the questions you have raised in the beginning and promises you have made to your listeners find a satisfactory conclusion at the end of an episode.
+When you plan a podcast episode make sure that what you started talking about, all the questions you have raised in the beginning and promises you have made to your listeners find a satisfactory conclusion at the end of an episode.

 You have to make sure you have delivered the value which was promised in the title and in the introduction.
 By closing all the opened themes you are making sure that the things you were talking about in the episode actually reached a point and were building up to something.